projectriff/java-function-invoker/README.md

 You need to push your function source to a Git repo and provide the URL for the command that creates the function.

-Now you can build and deploy your function from this Git repo using:
+Now you can build and deploy your function from this Git repo.
+You need to provide the `--handler` option (see above for different handler types).
+To build a Boot app with a function bean, use:

 ```sh
 export GCP_PROJECT=$(gcloud config get-value core/project)